ARMWorks/nanoboot/README.md

 * `kernel_address = ...` - set the kernel load address
   * default is `0x30008000`
 * `initramfs = ...` - set the initramfs file
-  * default is blank, meaning no initrd
+  * default is blank, meaning no initramfs
 * `initramfs_address = ...` - set the initramfs load address
   * default is `0x33000000`